Skip to content

 What this means for India applicants

-For April 2026, EB-3 Other for India sits at Aug 15, 2013 under the Dates for Filing chart.
-That means only applicants whose priority date is earlier than Aug 15, 2013 may move forward this month.
-Based on today's cutoff, the effective backlog is approximately 12.7 years — though real-world waits depend on how quickly the chart advances month to month.
+For July 2026, EB-3 Other for India sits at Jan 1, 2014 under the Final Action Dates chart.
+That means only applicants whose priority date is earlier than Jan 1, 2014 may move forward this month.
+Based on today's cutoff, the effective backlog is approximately 12.4 years — though real-world waits depend on how quickly the chart advances month to month.

 Employment-based categories for India are the most backlogged in the entire system because of the per-country cap combined with enormous demand.
 EB-2 and EB-3 waits for India-born applicants routinely exceed a decade.
 Watch the chart carefully for retrogression — large EB-1 unused visas spilling down can move EB-2 India forward unexpectedly.